fenixwithadblocker/fenixwithadblocker/README.md

-Firefox on Android with element blocker and adblockers pre-installed.
+Firefox on Android with element blocker and adblockers pre-installed.To download:https://github.com/fenixwithadblocker/fenixwithadblocker-apk-file